 - 3 x 100 ml glass spray bottle (use an old one if you have one.
 You can also use an old plastic bottle.
 Sometimes over time, the essential oils can eat away at the plastic so just be mindful of that if you are using essential oils.
 However, if there’s less chance of it breaking in your bag then plastic is a better choice).

 - Add all the ingredients to a bowl, and mix together.
 Using a funnel, pour the solution into your clean, dry empty bottles.

 - Next, add the spray nozzles.

 - Finally, as per the WHO recommendations, let your bottle of homemade hand sanitiser sit for a minimum of 72 hours before you use it.
 That way the sanitiser has time to kill any bacteria that might have been introduced during the mixing process.

 Before usage, I would always recommend doing a patch test on a small area of your skin, to test for any sensitivities.
 If after 24 hours there has been no reaction then you should be good to continue usage.

 Before each use of the homemade hand sanitiser, shake the bottle well to combine everything and spray your hands a few times.
 Rub your hands together until they are dry.
 Do not use on broken skin.

 Notes on Good Hand Hygiene

 Whilst hand sanitiser is good in a pinch, the single most effective way of removing germs from your hands is to wash your hands with warm water and soap.
 My top tip is to use hand sanitiser when you don’t have access to running water and soap but to make sure you wash your hands as soon as you can.

-The NHS has some good advice on how to wash your hands properly – apparently singing happy birthday twice helps you gauge the length of time you should be washing for!
+The NHS has some good advice on how to wash your hands properly – apparently singing Happy Birthday twice helps you gauge the length of time you should be washing them for!